csci104/site/labs/lab2/index.md

 ### Why is the Issue Occurring?

 The main question to ask is, "is the problem conceptual, logical, or coding error?"
-To answer, understand what your function/code is trying to and then use `cerr` statements (`cerr` and `cout` are mostly the same for our purposes, so you can also just use `cout`; to find out more search up these two or ask AI) or use GDB in order to identify what the values of variables are to determine if they are correct or not.
+To answer, understand what your function/code is trying to and then use `cerr` statements or GDB in order to identify what the values of variables are to determine if they are correct or not.

 - Carefully place breakpoints.
   You want to break at the start of the area where the problem might be occurring, not before and not after.